KILTprotocol/CertifiedProof/README.md

 ## Wallet

-The following steps assume that you already have a wallet which implements the KILT credential API, such as Sporran.
+The following steps assume that you already have a wallet which implements the [KILT Credential API](https://github.com/KILTprotocol/spec-ext-credential-api), such as Sporran.

 [You can follow these steps to run Sporran in developer mode](https://github.com/BTE-Trusted-Entity/sporran-extension/blob/main/docs/external.md)